-ID: MIRAI-NFR-3 Name: Provide User Privacy and Data/Process Security Confidential Relevance to MIRAI vision Work package No High WP3 Description The MIRAI Framework shall provide the ability to protect the privacy of users and/or other particle agents, through appropriate privacy-respecting mechanisms, and offer security of datasets and processes when required. . , Annotations Macq's UC focuses on monitoring of road scenes.
-Captured pedestrians, cyclists, drivers or passe may not be aware that they are being monitored.
-Rationale - Macq- - 3E-NFR-1, 3E-NFR-2 - Macq-NFR-9, Macq-NFR-4 - NOS-BR-4 - Shayp-NFR-3 Relevance to UCs Relevant to most UCs.
+ID: MIRAI-NFR-1 Name: Provide User Privacy and Data/Process Security by Design Confidential Relevance to MIRAI vision Work package No High WP3 The MIRAI Framework SHALL provide the ability to protect the privacy of users and/or other participating agents, through appropriate privacy-respecting mechanisms, and offer security of datasets and target processes when required.
+Rationale Privacy of user data is central in the vision of the MIRAI project.
+GDPR must be observed.
+Macq's UC focuses on monitoring of road scenes.
+Captured pedestrians, cyclists, drivers or passengers may not be aware that they are being monitored.
+Relevance to UCs - Macq- - NOS-B -NFR-1, 3E-NFR-2 acq-NFR-9, Macq-NFR-4 DS-BR-4 ayp-NFR-3